nxhduong/pH_calc/README.md

 Simple pH calculator library, written in Rust.
 ## How it works
 ## How to use
+For amphoteric species, treat them as separate acids and bases
 ## TODOs
 - Include activity of ions in calculation
 ## License